MOSH-Insa-Toulouse/ISS-2023-Gas-Sensor-AJB-RM/README.md

 # ISS-2023-Gas-Sensor-AJB-RM

 # Authors
-Romain Moulin & Aude Jean-Baptiste
+Romain Moulin & Aude Jean-Baptiste, 5ISS 2023-2024

 # Introduction
 The objective of this project is to integrate a gas sensor that we made ourselves during a training period at AIME (Atelier Interuniversitaire de Micro Electronique) and send its data over a Lora network to a dashboard to see and analyse the values.